Unfolding Daily — Chapter by Chapter, Page by Page

-Students are selected at random through an annual application and lottery process each February.
-It is not first come, first served.
+Students are selected at random through an annual application and lottery process each January.
+It is not first-come, first-served.
 It is a lottery where names are randomly drawn after applications have been received.

 And because of our small size, there is no traditional cafeteria service on campus.
 Learners bring lunches, or order from the D51 "Lunch Lizard" food truck daily.

 We have 144 students, one classroom per grade level, with 24 kids maximum in each classroom.
 In addition to all of the core subject areas, NE learners have PE, Art, Technology, Music and Libratory classes twice a week, and a special weekly Science class with staff from the Eureka!
 McConnell Science Museum, thanks to the generosity of Eureka! and D51.
 (Fun fact: John McConnell and the Science Center used to be located for many years where our current Libratory is today!)
 We do offer other extracurricular activities including a Lego League and Math Club, and have had Drama Club, Handwriting Club and Newspaper Club in years past.
 On non-Covid years, we also have the "Curiosity Shoppe" open after school — a student-run school store with snacks and STEM items.

 New Emerson is an award-winning school.
 Our students consistently achieve at high levels on state assessments and we have received the John Irwin Award for Academic Excellence from the Colorado Department of Education a total of eight times.

 So what makes New Emerson so special?